 Illness: Families are asked to continue to keep your child home if they are ill, have a fever, rash, eye discharge or flu-like symptoms.
 For the protection of your child, other students, faculty, and staff, your child will not be allowed to attend/remain in school if he/she displays such symptoms.
-Students must be fever-free for at least 24 hours before returning to school.
+Students must be fever-free with no incidence of diarrhea or vomiting for at least 24 hours before returning to school.